Undergraduate Research Assistant Program

-The award provides research assistants with a paid wage for 8-10 hours of work for one semester.
+The award provides research assistants with a paid wage for 8-10 hours of work for one to two semesters.
 The wage is determined by OURS in consultation with Financial Aid and the faculty supervisor.
-Faculty supervisors have the option to renew the position for a second semester.
+URA positions generally fall within Classification 5, Steps A-D, according to the Student Employment guidelines.

-The URA award is available to all tenure and tenure-track faculty in the Humanities (URA-H) and the Social and Behavioral Sciences (URA-SBS), and Science, Technology, Engineering, and Mathematics (URA-STEM).
-Preference is given to faculty who have been at GVSU for at least one year and have an interest in building their research in a way that will engage undergraduate students.
+The URA award is available to all tenure and tenure-track faculty in the Humanities (URA-H), the Social and Behavioral Sciences (URA-SBS), and Science, Technology, Engineering, and Mathematics (URA-STEM).
+Preference is given to faculty who have been at GVSU for at least one year and have an interest in building their research in a way that engages undergraduate students.